skramm/homog2d/docs/homog2d_manual.md

 FRect r2( Point2d(0,0), Point2d(10,10) );
 r1.set( pt1, pt2 );
 ```
-When using the constuctor or the set() method, there is no constraint on the points themselves:
+When using the constuctor or the `set()` member function, there is no constraint on the points themselves:
 the library will automatically adjust the points to store the two opposite ones,
 with the one with smallest coordinates as "first".